CERT-Polska/mwdb-core/CONTRIBUTING.md

    flake8 mwdb/
    ```

-   For JS code, use Prettify.
+   For JS code, use Prettier.
    ```
    cd mwdb/web
    npm install --only=dev
-   npx prettify --write src/
+   npx prettier --write src/
    ```

 6. When you feel like you're done, commit the files: